 Market Sector Update

-The opinions expressed in this commentary are those of the Fund’s manager and are current through Dec.
-31, 2013.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2014.
 The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.
-Russell 2000 Value Index is an unmanaged index comprised of securities that represent the small-cap.

-Risk Factors.
+Risk factors.
 As with any fund, the value of the Fund’s shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 The value of a security believed by the Fund’s manager to be undervalued may never reach what the manager believes to be its full value, or such security’s value may decrease.
 Investing in small-cap stocks may carry more risk than investing in stocks of larger, more well-established companies.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.